About us

 The University of Würzburg is part of the research alliance immunomedicine (Forschungsallianz Immunmedizin).
 The aim of this alliance is the development of new diagnostic tools and therapies for major common diseases such as infections, cancer and autoimmune diseases.
 The alliance networks complementary strategies of the University sites Erlangen-Nürnberg, Regensburg and Würzburg and develops synergistic key areas to strengthen immunomedicine at the highest level in northern and eastern Bavaria.

-The Research Group is Growing: Plans for a Third Director Position
+The Research Group is Growing

 Interdisciplinary Research Enables a Holistic Approach